cloudinary-community/gatsby-source-cloudinary/README.md

 - Gatsby pulls the data from Cloudinary when it builds; you need to trigger a rebuild whenever new media files are added to the Cloudinary account.
 - `f_auto` and `q_auto` Cloudinary transformations are applied automatically to the `secure_url` and `url` value optimizing the delivered media quality and format.
-- If you use this plugin together wih [`gatsby-transformer-cloudinary`](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/) the secureDistribution, cname and privateCdn options do not carry over, and as of now there is no way to set them in that plugin.
+- If you use this plugin together with [`gatsby-transformer-cloudinary`](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/) the secureDistribution, cname and privateCdn options do not carry over, and there is no way to set them in that plugin.

 &nbsp;